 However, if you know WHY getting sidetracked is so easy, you’re more likely to shore up your defenses until they become habits.

-Your basic nature won’t go away, but let’s look at just what that is and how to make your health top-notch by eating a plant-based diet AND staying on track, instead of falling at the mercy of your genes.
+Your basic nature won’t go away, but let’s look at what that is and how to make your health top-notch by eating a plant-based diet AND staying on track instead of falling to the mercy of your genes.

 5 Reasons why resisting food temptations is hard (and what to do about it)